Last Updated on September 22, 2023 by melissanreynolds

 The second year was more eventful.
 I began a writing course (I’d always wanted to do one) and I found an excellent, caring, knowledgeable physiotherapist who introduced me to acupuncture – the only treatment that isn’t akin to torture, and the effects last.
 Perhaps most importantly, she was the first person ever to understand the extent of what I had been dealing with.

 This year, the most exciting things have happened.
 I started a blog and my own business – these have enabled me to do what I am passionate about.
-Also, I met a man who not only loves me as I am (for all my quirks) but also wants to understand my fibromyalgia, who wants to help me with this burden.
-The enormity of this cannot be appropriately articulated.
+Also, I met the man who would become my husband and the father of my children.

 Some of the things that help me on my fibromyalgia journey: